-The story begins August 11, 1962 when I married the most beautiful woman in the world, beautiful inside and out.
-She soon became not only my loving wife, but good companion and most all of my friend.
+The story begins August 11, 1962, when I married the most beautiful woman in the world, beautiful inside and out.
+She soon became not only my loving wife but a good companion and almost all of my friends.
 We began a life journey of 57 years until she passed in August of 2019.

-Well that is where it all began.
+Well, that is where it all began.
 Jim’s wife Millie, who was involved with the local YWCA, without our knowledge, arranged for us to teach Chinese cooking classes.
 She had “called our bluff”.
-As a matter of pride we had to accept the challenge.
-After completing the first classes people begin to call asking the YWCA when the next classes were to begin so we continued doing the classes for 5 years until Jim retired as Vice President of the bank and moved to Florida.
+As a matter of pride, we had to accept the challenge.
+After completing the first classes people began to call asking the YWCA when the next classes were to begin so we continued doing the classes for 5 years until Jim retired as Vice President of the bank and moved to Florida.

-In an effort to organize our cookbooks and files I discovered we had 100’s of recipes.
+To organize our cookbooks and files, I discovered we had hundreds of recipes.
 So, after much thought I decided the create this new cookbook dedicated to Joyce and her love of cooking.
-Cooking Together “Revisited” is collection of those recipes including ones from “Chinese Style” and “Quick and Easy.
+Cooking Together “Revisited” is a collection of those recipes including ones from “Chinese Style” and “Quick and Easy.
 So now we move on with Cooking Together Generations.
 Passing the torch to my family to continue the legacy.
 Brock, Rose, Amanda, and Chris, I love you all and look forward to this new adventure.